Home Health Content Hub Health Insights

 3. Patient to mobile health technology: Patients can track their own health, vitals, diet and physical activity via use of apps on their smartphones or even wearable monitors like a Fitbit.
 The information can also be transmitted to clinics and clinicians for further health monitoring.

-how does telehealth work
+how does telemedicine work

-Simply put, telehealth allowsthe patient to seek medical treatment via the use of the internet or mobile smartphone apps, instead of having to physically travel to the clinic.
+Simply put, telemedicine allowsthe patient to seek medical treatment via the use of the internet or mobile smartphone apps, instead of having to physically travel to the clinic.
 The patient interacts with the doctor in real time via a voice or video chat, much like a physical consultation.
 This can be extremely useful and efficient, as it allows for the easy exchange of information.

-In this sense, telehealth consultations enable physicians to understand and diagnose the patient’s condition as they might in person, while the patient is free to clarify any queries or worries they might have.
+In this sense, telemedicine consultations enable physicians to understand and diagnose the patient’s condition as they might in person, while the patient is free to clarify any queries or worries they might have.
 After the consultation, prescriptions can be delivered to a nearby pharmacy for collection, or even directly to the patient’s doorstep.
 This ensures that the patient receives exactly the amount of medication they require to avoidover-prescription.
 Likewise, any medical certificates or specialist referral memos are also sent electronically to the patient.

-With these benefits in mind, it is undeniable that telehealth does have certain advantages over physical consultations.
+With these benefits in mind, it is undeniable that telemedicine does have certain advantages over physical consultations.
 Teleconsultations tend to be more time-saving than physical ones.
 In fact, the Cigna Virtual Clinic’s average waiting time is less than 5 minutes, as compared to the longer waiting times at clinics.
 Teleconsultations also allow the patient to see the doctor in the comfort of their own home.
 This affords them more time to rest and recuperate, while not having to go through the ordeal of travelling to seek medical help.

 For other longer-term conditions that require regular check-ups, the patient can conveniently submit their medical data through an app or via the internet.
 This information is then stored in a secure database before being transmitted to the physician for analysis in their own time.
 After which, the physician will respond to the patient via the same platform for greater ease and accessibility.

-Why is telehealth important
+Why is telemedicine important

 The COVID-19 (coronavirus) pandemic has put a huge strain on our physical healthcare system, with hospitals rapidly filling up and our healthcare workers being put under increasing strain.
 There is a need to reduce our dependence on the physical healthcare system to prevent it from being overloaded.

-Telehealth allows doctors to see patients more efficiently, especially for non-urgent cases.
+Telemedicine allows doctors to see patients more efficiently, especially for non-urgent cases.
 Other issues like physical check-ups can be also set aside to prioritise more time to urgent cases, as the data uploaded from the patient is stored and can be accessed any time after.
 All this allows healthcare professionals to be able to better manage their time and resources to deal with more pressing cases.

 In view of the current situation, social distancing has become a norm in our daily lives as a measure to curb the spread of the virus.
-Telehealth complements social distancing practices as it allows patients to remotely access healthcare services without having to leave their house.
+Telemedicine complements social distancing practices as it allows patients to remotely access healthcare services without having to leave their house.
 This greatly reduces the patients’ chances of being exposed to the virus, giving them a greater opportunity to keep themselves and their loved ones safe.

 Cigna Virtual Clinic

-How can Cigna Virtual Clinic (CVC) help?
+How Can Cigna Virtual Clinic (CVC) Telemedicine Help?

-Our telehealth solution is the Cigna Virtual Clinic (CVC), partnered with Doctor Anywhere.
+Our telemedicine solution is the Cigna Virtual Clinic (CVC), partnered with Doctor Anywhere.
 It is a platform that utilises technology to deliver quality medical care wherever and whenever it is needed.
 On its app, users can video consult a licensed practicing doctor for non-urgent conditions within mere minutes, and get the necessary medications delivered to their doorsteps.
 The following are its 6 core pillars:

 1. Video consult a locally licensed practicing doctor, who will be able to diagnose and treat common illnesses, prescribe medications, and issue medical certificates or referral letters